 MORE TALL TASMANIAN TREES: White Knights Walk at Evercreech Forest Reserve

 What Species are the Tasmanian Giant Trees?

 The largest trees in Tasmania are known as Eucalyptus regnans, or Mountain Ash (also Swamp Gum and Stringy Gum).
-This is the species that dominates the list of largest trees at the Styx Tall Trees Conservation Area.
-In fact, the Eucaluptus regnan is the largest flowering plant in the world and the tallest species of tree in the Southern Hemisphere.
+This is the species that dominate the list of largest trees at the Styx Tall Trees Conservation Area.
+In fact, the Eucalyptus regnan is the largest flowering plant in the world and the tallest species of tree in the Southern Hemisphere.
 The largest tree species is the Coast Redwood, or Sequoia sempervirens, the tallest of which (115.92 metres) is found in the Redwood forests of California.

-The tallest of all the Tasmanian giant trees is Centurion, another Eucaluptus regnan standing over 100.5 metres tall (third tallest tree in the world).
-However, this tree is located further south in Tasmania and locals don’t like to reveal the exact location to help protect the site.
+The tallest of all the Tasmanian giant trees is Centurion, another Eucalyptus regnan standing over 100.5 metres tall (third tallest tree in the world).
+However, this tree is located further south in Tasmania and locals don't like to reveal the exact location to help protect the site.

 Don't worry though, Tasmanians will welcome you to visit the Styx Tall Trees Conservation Area to admire many 500+-year-old trees that are just a little shorter– their size will blow you away.

 Eucalutps Regnans are straight-trunked trees with smooth, grey bark.
 However, the base often has a stocking of rough, brown bark.
 The leaves are lance-shaped and glossy green.

 About the Styx Tall Trees Conservation Area